 See Notice 96-53, 1996-2 C.B.
 219 and Pub.
-969, Medical Savings Accounts (MSAs) for more information.
+969, Health Savings Accounts and Other Tax-Favored Health Plans, for more information.
 You can find Notice 96-53 on page 5 of Internal Revenue Bulletin 1996-51 at www.irs.gov/pub/irs-irbs/irb96-51.pdf.

 Clergy and religious workers.
-For certain members of the clergy and religious workers who are not subject to social security and Medicare taxes as employees, boxes 3 and 5 of

-Form W-2 should be left blank.
+For certain members of the clergy and religious workers who are not subject to social security and Medicare taxes as employees, boxes 3 and 5 of Form W-2 should be left blank.
 You may include a minister's parsonage and/or utilities allowance in box 14.
 For information on the rules that apply to ministers and certain other religious workers, see Pub.
-517, Social Security and Other Information for Members of the Clergy and Religious Workers, and section 4, Religious Exemptions, of Pub.
+517, Social Security and Other Information for Members of the Clergy and Religious Workers, and Section 4-Religious Exemptions in Pub.
 15-A.

 Corrections.
-Use the current revision (December 2002) of Form W-2c, Corrected Wage and Tax Statement, to correct errors (such as incorrect name, SSN, or amount) on a previously filed Form W-2.
+Use the current version of Form W-2c, Corrected Wage and Tax Statement, to correct errors (such as incorrect name, SSN, or amount) on a previously filed Form W-2.